 Revenue from the sales of goods are recognised on transfer of the goods to the customer, which is the sole performance obligation.
-Services provided by CEQ are recognised as revenues when the services are performed.
+Services provided by CEQ are recognised as revenues when the services are performed in accordance with AASB15.

 4. Supplies and Services